View MapView Map

 4Clancy's

 Corkonians have embraced alfresco dining with open arms, recently pedestrianising Princes Street in the heart of the city centre.
-Cork City has created a truly special outdoor dining setting that rivals anywhere else.
+Cork city has created a truly special outdoor dining setting that rivals anywhere else.

 A plate of food on a table in an outdoor setting in Cork City